- Farm: El Arrayan

 - Altitude: 2,100 meters

 - Varietals: Castillo, Typica, Caturra

 While residents of the area were previously accustomed to the social codes of war, the post-conflict environment has ushered in uncertainty and turbulence as different groups grapple for power.
-People now live with a bag packed, ready to leave on short notice, and there have already been a few displacements this year.
-With one happening during the harvest in January, Jhon and his family had to leave everything behind, including cherries already picked, as they moved to the town seeking protection from the police.
-Couple this with a prolonged dry season that already minimized this year’s yield and the affect on the farmers is tremendous.
+People now live with a bag packed, ready to leave on short notice, and there have already been a few displacements in the last two years.
+With one happening during the harvest in January last year, Jhon and his family had to leave everything behind, including cherries already picked, as they moved to the town seeking protection from the police.

-On a more positive note, despite the smaller quantities this year, the quality of what Jhon was able to harvest and process was not affected.
+On a more positive note, the quality of what Jhon has been able to harvest and process was not affected.
 He doubled down to make the most of the time he had.
-This meant he was unable to separate the varietals, so we unfortunately were unable to highlight his first gesha harvest.

 Jhon is no stranger to the turbulence of the area.
 Like many others, his family fell victim to the decades of violence with two of his brothers being kidnapped, one of them being killed.
 He persisted then and continues to now.
 Watching the strength and tenacity of Jhon and other farmers in this region has us more committed than ever, regardless of the challenges.